yosephendale722/Noog-YE/README.md

 - Fully local playback support
 - Internet connection required to fetch artist images and biography
 - Requests only the permissions needed for music playback and library access
+### Feature Information
+- Clean and modern now playing screen
+- Canvas-style animated covers
+- Lyrics preview
+- Playback settings and customization
+- Crossfade and audio focus support
+- Mini player support
+- Fast library scanning
+- Smooth UI animations

+## Key Features

+### Local Music Playback
+Noog is built for local music files on your device.
+It focuses on fast playback, smooth transitions, and a simple user experience.

+### Canvas-Style Animated Covers
+Noog supports animated cover art for a more dynamic now playing experience.
+It can display webp and mp4-based canvas-style visuals when available.

+### Lyrics Preview
+Noog includes a lyrics preview area for a richer listening experience, with a Spotify-style presentation.

+### Playback Customization
+Noog includes playback options such as:
+- Audio focus
+- Crossfade
+- Automatic crossfade mode
+- Manual crossfade control

+### Modern UI
+Noog uses a clean Jetpack Compose interface with smooth animations, dark styling, and a compact mini player.

+## About

+Noog is developed by Yoseph Endale.

+## Copyright

+Copyright 2026 Noog.
+All rights reserved.